Azure/AML-Kubernetes/docs/troubleshooting.md

 ## Extension Installation Guide
 ### How is AzureML extension installed <a name="how-is-extension-installed"></a>
 AzureML extension is released as a helm chart and installed by Helm V3.
 By default, all resources of AzureML extension are installed in azureml namespace.
-Currently, we don't find a way customise the installation error messages for a helm chart.
 The error message user received is the original error message returned by helm.
 This is why sometimes vague error messages are returned.
 But you can utilize the [built-in health check job](#healthcheck) or the following commands to help you debug.
 You could get more detail Azureml extension information at [Install AzureML extension](./deploy-extension.md).
 ```bash
 # check helm chart status
 helm list -a -n azureml